xiaodaigh/JDF.jl/README.md

 ```julia
 a2_selected = loadjdf("c:/data/iris.jdf", cols = [:species, :sepalLength, :petalWidth])
 ```
+The difference with loading the whole datasets and then subsetting the columns is that it saves time as only the selected columns are loaded from disk.

 ### Save and load serially
 You can use the `ssavejdf` and `sloadjdf` function to save a `DataFrame` serially, i.e. without using parallel processes.